Bangkok: Media

 Bangkok is the centre of Thailand's media industry.
 All national newspapers, broadcast media, and major publishers are based in the capital.
 Its 21 national newspapers had a combined daily circulation of about two million in 2002.
 These include the mass-oriented Thairath, Khao Sod and Daily News, the first of which currently prints a million copies per day, as well as the less sensational Matichon and Krungthep Thurakij.
 The Bangkok Post and The Nation are the two national English-language dailies.
 Foreign publications including The Asian Wall Street Journal, Financial Times, The Straits Times and the Yomiuri Shimbun also have operations in Bangkok.
 The large majority of Thailand's more than 200 magazines are published in the capital, and include news magazines as well as lifestyle, entertainment, gossip and fashion-related publications.

 Bangkok is also the hub of Thailand's broadcast television.
 Most free-to-air national terrestrial channels, including six original Channels 3, 5, and 7, MCOT, NBT and Thai PBS, have headquarters and main studios in the capital.
-GMM Grammy is Thailand's largest mass-media conglomerate is also headquartered in Bangkok.
+GMM Grammy is Thailand's largest mass-media conglomerate and is also headquartered in Bangkok.
 Except for local news segments broadcast by the NBT, all programming is done in Bangkok and repeated throughout the provinces.
 However, this centralised model is weakening with the rise of cable television, which has many local providers.
 There are numerous cable and satellite channels based in Bangkok.
 TrueVisions is the major subscription television provider in Bangkok and Thailand, and it also carries international programming.
 Bangkok was home to 40 of Thailand's 311 FM radio stations and 38 of its 212 AM stations in 2002.
 Broadcast media reform stipulated by the 1997 constitution has been progressing slowly, although many community radio stations have emerged in the city.

 Likewise, Bangkok has dominated the Thai film industry since its inception.
 Although film settings normally feature locations throughout the country, the city is home to all major film studios in Thailand, such as GDH 559 (GMM Grammy's film production subsidiary), Sahamongkol Film International, and Five Star Production.
 Bangkok has dozens of cinemas and multiplexes, and the city hosts two major film festivals annually, the Bangkok International Film Festival and the World Film Festival of Bangkok.